Configure Artifactory for PTC

 - Allow Anonymous Access

-- Anonymous Users — includes how to restrict anonymous access to API-only use and block anonymous users from accessing the Artifactory UI
+- Anonymous Users — Includes how to restrict anonymous access to API-only use and block anonymous users from accessing the Artifactory UI

 Restricting anonymous PTC traffic to Zscaler egress

-JFrog Cloud (SaaS) only — MyJFrog IP/CIDR allowlist
+JFrog Cloud (SaaS) only — MyJFrog IP/CIDR Allowlist

 For JFrog Cloud, adding Zscaler’s public egress ranges to the allowlist helps ensure anonymous PTC traffic is only accepted from paths that traverse Zscaler (tighten further with your network design as needed):